-Board Meetings
+Board and Committee Meetings

 A formal agenda is approved by the Chairman and circulated by the Company Secretary in advance of each meeting to the non-executive Directors and other attendees.
 A typical agenda includes: an analysis of portfolio performance and exposure; an update on the investment pipeline; the Company's financial performance; updates on investor relations; statutory and regulatory compliance; and any corporate governance matters.
-Relevant papers on the items included on the agenda are circulated in good time to the members of the Board, in advance of the meeting.
+Relevant papers on the items included on the agenda are circulated in good time to the members of the Board and its Committees, in advance of the meeting.

 The Investment Adviser attends the Board meetings together with representatives from the AIFM and Company Secretary.
-Representatives of the Company's other advisers are also invited to attend Board meetings from time to time.
+Representatives of the Company's other advisers are also invited to attend Board and Committee meetings from time to time.

-The number of Board, Audit and Management Engagement Committee and Nomination and Remuneration Committee meetings held during the year ended 31 March 2022 along with the attendance of the Directors is set out below:
+The number of Board, Audit and Management Engagement Committee and Nomination and Remuneration Committee meetings held during the year ended 31 March 2023 along with the attendance of the Directors is set out below:

-Quarterly Board Meetings Audit and Management Engagement Committee Nomination and Remuneration Committee
+Quart Quarterly Board Meetings Audit and Management Engagement Committee nation and nuneration Committee

 Number entitled to attend Number attended Number entitled to attend Number attended Number entitled to attend Number attended

 Michael Wrobel 4 4 3 3 1 1

 Alastair Moss 4 4 3 3 1 1

 Alison Hadden 4 4 3 3 1 1

 Caroline Gulliver 4 4 3 3 1 1

 Peter Baxter 4 4 3 3 1 1

 The Board is scheduled to meet on a quarterly basis.
-In addition to these meetings the Board also met on 3 occasions to approve the NAV and dividend declarations and on a further 8 occasions on an ad hoc basis.
+In addition to these meetings the Board also met on three occasions to approve the NAV and dividend declarations and on a further 11 occasions on an ad hoc basis